webpack-contrib/html-loader/README.md

 };
 ```

+This setup will transform the `file.hbs` template using Handlebars before passing the result to `html-loader`.

 ### PostHTML

-You can use [PostHTML](https://github.com/posthtml/posthtml) without any additional loaders.
+You can use [PostHTML](https://github.com/posthtml/posthtml) to transform HTML before it's processed, without needing additional loaders.
+This is useful for tasks like converting image formats, adding attributes, or restructuring markup.

 **file.html**